jboss-developer/jboss-eap-quickstarts/jaxrs-client/README.md

 To run the tests in Red Hat JBoss Developer Studio:

-1. Be sure to deploy the quickstart.
-2. Set the active Maven profile in the project properties to `rest-client`.
-3. Right click on the project or individual classes and select `Run As` --> `JUnit Test` in the context menu.
+You must first set the active Maven profile in project properties to be either `arq-wildfly-managed` for running on managed server or `arq-wildfly-remote` for running on remote server.
+Then, to run the tests, right click on the project or individual classes and select Run As --> JUnit Test in the context menu.

 Debug the Application